hahntinte/esp32-smal-form-factor-board/README.md

 -To put the board into programming mode, just short the gpio 0 and en pads that look like they are for a diode.
 (Please don't install diodes on the pads.)

-The battery management system is an off-the-shelf Tp 4056 module that I just glued to the backside of the board and connected wires directly to the MP1700.
+-The battery management system is an off-the-shelf Tp 4056 module that I just glued to the backside of the board and connected wires directly to the MP1700.

 -(If you mill it yourself) you can use wires wrapped around the board instead of the vias.
 It's easier to manufacture it this way.